rrcobb/blog/src/pages/drafts/2018-12-03-review-blended.md

 ---
 layout: post
-title: 'Book Review: Blended'
+title: 'Review: Blended'
 description: 'A Review of \'Blended: Using Disruptive Innovation to Improve Schools\' by Michael Horner and Heather Staker'
 date: 2018-12-03T00:11:40-05:00
 tags: [review, blended, book, education, edtech, disruptive, books that should have been essays]
 ---

-# Book Review: Blended
+# Review: Blended

 A chapter by chapter review of _Blended: Using Disruptive Innovation to Improve Schools_ by Michael Horner and Heather Staker.